The Dominance and Monopolies Review: Czech Republic

 The goal of the Act is to facilitate both follow-on and stand-alone actions for private enforcement of competition law, in the event of both a breach of EU law and the antitrust laws of Member States.

 Decisions of the Competition Authority handing down convictions serve as evidence in civil proceedings, with the conclusion of guilt held as indisputable.
 Damage must be proven by evidence.
 The Act entitles the plaintiff to demand access to the documentation of both the defendant and the Competition Authority.
-Both of these possibilities are limited, however, as the Competition Authority may refuse to provide documents if it deems that doing so would jeopardise the effective enforcement of competition law where these documents contain sensitive information or business secrets or where access would not be proportionate to the scope of the plaintiff's application.54
+Both of these possibilities are limited, however, as the Competition Authority may refuse to provide documents if it deems that doing so would jeopardise the effective enforcement of competition law where these documents contain sensitive information or business secrets or where access would not be proportionate to the scope of the plaintiff's application.55

 The biggest novelty of the Act is the introduction of a type of discovery in Czech procedural law.
 To acquire documents from the defendant, the plaintiff must file an application demanding access to documentation.
 This application must provide sufficient facts and evidence from which to attest to the credibility of the plaintiff's claim and right to damages.
 The court may then order the defendant to provide these documents or classes of documents that are necessary and proportionate to the claim.
-The respect of such an injunction is secured by high fines that can go up to 1 per cent of the turnover or approximately US$500,000.
+Compliance with this injunction is secured by high fines that can go up to 1 per cent of the turnover or approximately US$500,000.
 However, the plaintiff remains liable for any damage that may be incurred by these documents being handed over.
 The effectiveness and usability of these instruments is yet to be tested in the Czech Republic.

 Furthermore, limitation rules have significantly changed under the Act.
 In particular, the limitation period is longer and does not have an absolute limit, and the commencement date and suspension rules are also addressed differently.
 The changes go hand in hand with the uncertainty as to whether to apply the new limitation rules or the old ones in each case, as the answer is not sufficiently stipulated in the Act or in the available case law.
-There are no any official statistics yet on the number of cases introduced under the new Act.
+There are no official statistics yet on the number of cases introduced under the new Act.
 Based on informal information, however, this is estimated to be about a dozen, mostly following on from EC decisions.